tvlearn/tvae-audio-restoration/README.md

 # Blind Zero-Shot Audio Restoration: A Variational Autoencoder Approach for Denoising and Inpainting

 ## Overview
-The [audio denoising](./audio_denoising) and [audio inpainting](./audio_inpainting) directories contain implementations of the experiments described in the [paper]().
+The [audio denoising](./audio_denoising) and [audio inpainting](./audio_inpainting) directories contain implementations of the experiments described in the [paper]() (accepted, to be published).
 Execution requires an installation of the [Truncated Variational Optimization](https://github.com/tvlearn/tvo) (TVO) framework, which implements the Truncated Variational Autoencoder (TVAE).
 Experiments furthermore leverage pre-/postprocessing provided by [tvutil](https://github.com/tvlearn/tvutil).

 Please follow the [Setup](#setup) instructions described below to run the experiments.